emma612j/finaltask2/REDEME.md

-Overview
+# Overview

 This project is part of Exercise 16 of our Spring Framework practice series.
 In Task 2, we develop a basic Java application using the Spring Framework with annotations for dependency injection and configuration.
 This task introduces the use of @Component, @Autowired, and Spring's annotation-based configuration.

-Features
+# Features

 Demonstrates the use of:

-@Component for bean declaration
+1. @Component for bean declaration

-@Autowired for automatic dependency injection
+2. @Autowired for automatic dependency injection

-@ComponentScan and @Configuration for setting up Spring context
+3. @ComponentScan and @Configuration for setting up Spring context

-Clean and minimal setup with no XML configuration
+4. Clean and minimal setup with no XML configuration

-Simple Java classes (MessageService, MessagePrinter) wired using Spring annotations
+5. Simple Java classes (MessageService, MessagePrinter) wired using Spring annotations

+# Created

+ProductNotFoundException and global handler with @ControllerAdvice.

+Returned clean error responses instead of 500s.

+Documented and Tested with Swagger

+Added springdoc-openapi-ui to pom.xml.

+Accessed interactive UI at /swagger-ui/index.html.

+Connected to a Real Database

+Switched to H2 in-memory DB with JPA and annotations like @Entity, @Id.
+Added PUT and DELETE functionality

+Enabled full CRUD operations using HTTP methods
+Tested with Postman, Swagger, and browser

-Requirements
+# Requirements

 Java 8 or higher

 Maven or Gradle for build automation (or compile manually with javac)